Getting error code 229 on your Lennox® furnace?

 We want you to be completely happy with our furnace repair in Windsor.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to let the system to run at different speeds—and work more efficiently.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be working correctly if your furnace inducer motor starts up in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working right if your furnace inducer motor begins in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds after.

 Estimated Repair Cost for Furnace Error Code 229

 A blocked vent or a draft can also trigger the error, so your Bryant Heating & Cooling Service Experts professional will investigate other parts of your furnace first.

 The price to fix your furnace hinges on what’s wrong with it and how long it takes to remedy it.